How we investigate

 It’s important that our investigations are informed by expert opinion.
 This helps us better understand patient safety concerns and allows us to produce robust findings, safety recommendations and other safety learning.

-Our investigations always speak with patients, families, healthcare staff and national organisations to take evidence and gain insight across multiple groups and help us check and challenge our investigations from different perspectives.
+Our investigations always speak with patients, families, healthcare staff and national organisations to capture evidence and gain insight across multiple groups and help us check and challenge our investigations from different perspectives.

 Sometimes we also identify the need for more specific subject matter advice to help us gain additional knowledge and insight into a specific patient safety concern.
 We can identify subject matter advisors in several ways, including engagement with professional bodies, academic institutions, voluntary and charitable groups, or other national organisations.